bxk473/F26-ECSE395-bxk473/Lab 4/actuator_adventures.md

 - You can find code for the Servo Motor in:
 - Servo Motor.cpp and Servo Motor Random.cpp

+## Instructions:
+- To run the code, use platformIO to build the code, then upload it to the ESP32 via usb-c.

 ## Setup/Steps:
 - Laptop: Lenovo ThinkPad P16s Gen 2 (AMD)